-The Descendants Of Somerled: DNA Evidence
+The Descendants Of Somerled: DNA Evidence Page Menu (at bottom)

 The genealogy of the present Clan Chiefs is well known.
 It is presented in Peerage books such as the current Burke's [Burke's 2001].
 Sellar [Sellar 2000] discusses the details of the first few generations.
 The genealogy of large numbers of lesser lines is presented in the 1904 book on the Clan Donald by the Revs.
 A. and A. MacDonald [MacDonald 1904].
 In addition we have received well to fairly well documented lines all the way to Somerled from several of our participants, one being Allan Douglas MacDonald, Chieftain of Vallay.
 These are presented in the following descendant chart.
 Names of near ancestors of living participants who are not clan Chiefs have been removed for privacy reasons, but we have them in our records.
 The three Chiefs are Sir Iain, &CXYIE, Aeneas Ranald &5XOBA, and Ranald Alexander &ED4CL.
 The two Chieftains are Allan Douglas &BATPB of Vallay and David Foster &5SFKF of Castle Camus.

 The key person in our discussion is John, Lord of the Isles, who died in 1386.
 He is often known as "Good John".
 He was progenitor of most but not all of those Somerled descendants we have in our study.
 The calculated haplotype of Good John is the same as participant &PGTBN to 37 markers.
-We have descendants of three of John's sons.
-Eleven of these have excellent paper trail pedigrees and a 12th one a near-perfect one, verified by SNP DNA tests..
+We have descendants of four of John's sons.
+Fourteen of these have excellent paper trail pedigrees and four more a near-perfect one, verified by SNP DNA tests.
 From these men's pedigrees and haplotypes we can measure a mutation rate of 0.0043±.0009 (one standard deviation) per marker per birth.
 The value calculated by the Webmaster from all available data, both academic papers and surname studies, is 0.0031, only slightly more than one standard deviation off from our Clan Donald value.
 This is well within the expected range.
 Two other statistical tests are possible to perform on our data.
 One test compares the number of mutations observed for each marker in our study to the known mutation rates; these should be compatible, and are.
-The number of mutations in each of our nine lines is actually expected to be different: it should follow a Poisson distribution, and it does, to a remarkable degree of accuracy.
+The number of mutations in each of our lines is actually expected to be different: it should follow a Poisson distribution, and it does, to a remarkable degree of accuracy.
 Similar calculations have been done using the SNPs measured in our BigY tests, and these agree very well in the ages of the branch points.

 Our project has several R1a McAlisters, MacAllisters, and Alexanders.
 Alexander is considered a variant of MacAlister.
 For none of these do we have full paper trails, though the ones with listed lines have family tradition that they originate from the listed line.
 The data for these people is shown below.
 Only markers for which at least one person has a difference (highlighted in pink) from the "Somerled" haplotype are shown.
 The "Other" column shows how many more markers match the Somerled profile exactly.